Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces

 Gaussian process (GP) based approaches addressed the limitations of geometric model-based sensor placement approaches by learning the spatial correlations in the environment.
 The learned GP is then used to quantify the information gained from each sensor placement while accounting for the correlations of the data field.
 However, these methods require one to discretize the environment and introduce severe computational scaling issues.
 Our method finds sensor locations in continuous spaces and overcomes the computational scaling issues.

-Early GP-based approaches~\cite{ShewryW87, WuZ92} placed sensors at the highest entropy locations.
-However, since GPs have high variance in regions of the environment far from the locations of the training samples, such approaches tended to place sensors at the sensing area's borders, resulting in poor coverage of the area of interest. \cite{krauseSG08} used mutual information (MI) computed with GPs to select sensor locations with the maximal information about all the unsensed locations in the environment.
+Early GP-based approaches~\citep{ShewryW87, WuZ92} placed sensors at the highest entropy locations.
+However, since GPs have high variance in regions of the environment far from the locations of the training samples, such approaches tended to place sensors at the sensing area's borders, resulting in poor coverage of the area of interest. \citep{krauseSG08} used mutual information (MI) computed with GPs to select sensor locations with the maximal information about all the unsensed locations in the environment.
 The approach avoided placing the sensors at the environment's boundaries and outperformed all earlier approaches in terms of reconstruction quality and computational cost.